linux-kernel-labs/linux/Documentation/teaching/lectures/smp.rst

 In the first step it can be seen that while readers traverse the list all elements are referenced.
-In step two a writer removes element B. Reclamation is postponed since there are still readers that hold references to it.
+In step two a writer removes element B. Reclamation is postponed since there are still readers that holding references to it.
 In step three a quiescent cycle just expired and it can be noticed that there are no more references to element B. Other elements still have references from readers that started the list traversal after the element was removed.
 In step 4 we